-The TSP is a reimbursable cash grant designed to support setting up tourism-related businesses.
+The TSP is a reimbursable cash grant designed to support the setting up tourism-related businesses.
 A key objective is to spread tourism investment across South Africa, while job creation is also a priority.
-It was introduced in 2008 and is set to end in 2014.
-A grant of between 15% and 30% of investment costs for start-up and expansion is offered.
-So far, 545 applications have been approved with an incentive value of R1.1 billion.
+It was introduced in 2008 and was set to end in 2014.
+A grant of between 15% and 30% of the investment costs for start-up and expansion was offered.
+Some 545 applications had been approved with an incentive value of R1,1 billion.

-Originally managed by the Department of Trade and Industry, the TSP was transferred to the Department of Tourism from April 2013 in line with the Industrial Policy Action Plan 2011/12 - 2013/14.
-This means that the Department of Tourism will in future also develop and implement an incentive that is better aligned with the current strategic priorities of the tourism sector.
+Originally managed by the Department of Trade and Industry, the TSP was transferred to the NDT in April 2013 in line with the Industrial Policy Action Plan 2011/12 - 2013/14.

+This means that the department will in future also develop and implement an incentive that is better aligned with the current strategic priorities of the tourism sector.